Skip to main content

 What are the 2026 Roth IRA contribution limits?

 For 2026, you can contribute up to $7,500 to a Roth IRA ($8,600 if you're 50 or older).
 The ability to contribute phases out between $153,000 and $168,000 for single filers, and between $242,000 and $252,000 for married couples filing jointly.
+Above those limits, look into the backdoor Roth IRA strategy.

 Disclosure: This article is for educational purposes only and does not constitute personalized investment, tax, or legal advice.
 Individual situations vary.
 Please consult a qualified financial professional before making financial decisions.
 Villaire Financial, LLC is a registered investment adviser.
 Schedule a free intro call if you'd like to talk through your specific situation.